 Unlike the rest of the spaces in our homes, the nursery might be the hardest to spring clean.
 Purging is part of spring cleaning, but getting rid of baby clothes and toys is never easy because, as parents, we get sentimentally attached to the baby's things.
 However, purging helps clear the space, declutter, and make space for new age-appropriate toys and clothes.

-1. DECLUTTER the nursery
+1. DECLUTTER THE NURSERY

 The first thing you'll want to do is to declutter the nursery, especially toys, clothes, and other baby items.
 Take inventory of everything and determine if the baby can continue using or has outgrown it.
 Next, decide if those outgrown items should be donated, thrown away, or stored for a future sibling.
-We suggest you tackle the nursery dresser, closet, toys, etc., separately to keep things less overwhelming and more manageable.
+We suggest you separately tackle the nursery dresser, closet, toys, etc., to keep things less overwhelming and more manageable.

-2. DUST the nursery
+2. DUST THE NURSERY

 Nursery spring cleaning involves quite a bit of dusting.
 There is a lot of dusting to tackle, starting with the ceilings, vents, light fixtures, artwork, and baseboards.